malex1106/talc/README.md

 **Topology-Aware Latent Corruption** — a convolutional audio autoencoder operating on complex STFT representations.

-TALC encodes 44.1 kHz mono audio into a compact 1D latent sequence of **64 channels at ~10.8 Hz** (a 64× reduction versus raw mono samples) and decodes it back to a waveform.
+TALC encodes 44.1 kHz mono audio into a compact, ordered 1D latent sequence of **64 channels at ~10.8 Hz** (a 64× reduction versus raw mono samples) and decodes it back to a waveform.